 Scott represents both public and private sector employers in all aspects of labor and employment law, including civil litigation and preventative counseling.
 He not only assists employers in drafting employment policies, employment agreements, and non-competition and non-solicitation agreements, but helps companies enforce their non-competition and non-solicitation agreements and helps protects their trade secrets, proprietary information, customer relationships, investments in talent, and other valuable assets.
-Scott represents employers in state and federal courts and administrative agencies involving claims brought under Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act, the Age Discrimination in Employment Act, retaliatory discharge, breach of contract, labor arbitration and class actions.
+Scott represents employers in state and federal courts and administrative agencies involving claims brought under Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act, the Family and Medical Leave Act, the Age Discrimination in Employment Act, retaliatory discharge, breach of contract, labor arbitration and class actions.
 Scott is particularly versed in all aspects of state and federal law relating to minimum wages, overtime, exemptions, and wage payment issues.
 Scott provides management and employee training on workplace legal issues, and also conducts workplace investigations and legal audits.

 Scott has handled unemployment audits before the Illinois Department of Employment Security, in addition to defending unemployment compensation claims.
 He also has extensive civil litigation experience on behalf of educational institutions, including institutions of higher learning, and has successfully dismissed lawsuits for clients on a motion to dismiss or on summary judgment in the Circuit Courts of Cook, Will, Kane, Lake and DuPage counties.